Radical Hope #1 Everything, All at Once

 When "facts" become statements of tribal identity rather than testable claims about reality, politics becomes warfare by other means.
 Without shared ground, relating becomes impossible.

-Decades of activism, protests, and policy proposals haven't stopped the crises from deepening.
-We've been trying to solve systems-level problems with individual-level consciousness.
+Decades of activism, protests, and policy proposals — including, I'll admit, my own arrests — haven't stopped the crises from deepening.

 Not cleverer strategies or more urgent action, but a shift in how we understand reality itself — what we can perceive, what questions we can ask, what responses become possible.

-Next Tuesday we explore this emerging paradigm – why it's needed, what it asks of us, and why it begins in the body, not the mind.
+Next week we explore what that paradigm shift actually means — why it's needed, what it asks of us, and why it begins in the body, not the mind.

 A Practice for This Week